 Use a sharp coring device 3/8 to 3/4 inch in diameter.
 Never send in flakes or grab samples; it is nearly impossible for these samples to represent a hay lot.
-The corer should have a tip 90 degrees to shaft, not angled.
+The corer should have a tip 90 degrees to

+- never purchase hay until you have received a comprehensive chemical analysis of the hay you are considering buying.
+You should also, if possible, do a thorough visual inspection of the hay to check for mould, heating etc. shaft, not angled.
 Very small diameter tips (less than 3/8 inch) do not adequately represent the leaf-stem ratio of the hay.
 Too-large diameter or too-long probes (for example, more than 24 inches) provide good samples, but give too much forage in a 20 probe composite sample-thus the sampler may stop before 20 cores are completed or the lab may not grind the whole sample.
 A range of probe tip designs have been used successfully, from serrated to non-serrated tips; it is most important that the tip be sharp (and maintained sharp), and not create "fines" during the cutting action, but cleanly cut across a cross-section of hay.
 Some probes are power, hand-brace, or auger driven, whereas others are push-type, both of which may work well.
 Many (not all) probes can be used to successfully represent a hay lot as long as they follow these principles: they easily penetrate the bale, fairly represent the leaf-stem ratio, can be easily sharpened, and produce approximately 200 g (7 oz.) of sample in about 20 cores to a depth of 12 to 24 inches.